-- A cost analysis must be used for all non-competitive contracts, including sole source contracts. - The federal cost principles apply. - All non-competitive contracts must also be awarded and paid on a costreimbursement basis, and not on a fixed-price basis. - In a cost-reimbursement contract, the contractor is reimbursed for reasonable actual costs incurred to carry out the contract. - Profit must be negotiated as a separate element of the price in all cases where there is no competition.
+A cost analysis must be used for all non-competitive contracts, including sole source contracts.

+- The federal cost principles apply. - All non-competitive contracts must also be awarded and paid on a cost-reimbursement basis, and not on a fixed-price basis. - In a cost-reimbursement contract, the contractor is reimbursed for reasonable actual costs incurred to carry out the contract. - Profit must be negotiated as a separate element of the price in all cases where there is no competition.

-When performing a cost analysis, the Purchasing Coordinator and the Director of Federal & State Accountability negotiate profit as a separate element of the price.
+When performing a cost analysis, the Purchasing Coordinator and the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable negotiate profit as a separate element of the price.
 To establish a fair and reasonable profit, consideration is given to the complexity of the work to be performed, the risk borne by the contractor, the contractor's investment, the amount of subcontracting, the quality of its record of past performance, and industry profit rates in the surrounding geographical area for similar work.